-Arnita Magdeline Shortbear-Swanson, 84, an enrolled member of the Crow Creek Tribe, passed away Friday, November 22, 2025, at Kaweah Health Medical Center in Visalia, California, surrounded by her family.
+Arnita Magdeline Shortbear-Swanson, 84, an enrolled member of the Crow Creek Tribe, passed away on Saturday, November 22, 2025, at Kaweah Health Medical Center in Visalia, California, surrounded by her family.

 Arnita will be laid to rest with her children at St. Joseph’s Lakeview Cemetery in Fort Thompson, SD.